MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 ---
 ms.assetid: 4c8b52fd-c293-4334-8fd4-010e357097a6
-title: Route traffic across networks in SDN infrastructure
+title: Route Traffic Across Networks in SDN Infrastructure
 description: This article describes about how to route the network traffic between physical and virtual networks in an SDN infrastructure.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika